IvicaObadic/rnc-4-visual-concept-explanations/Readme.md

 2. **Linear probing**: `python train_socioeconomic_model.py `<br>` --training_objective "regression" `<br>` --encoder_checkpoint_path <the relative path under the model directory of the contrastive pretrained checkpoint>`
 3. **Concepts testing** (computes the t-SNE activations and TCAV): `python concepts_testing.py`

-The description of the arguments that these scripts accept can be found in the python files.
+The description of the arguments that these scripts accept can be found in the corresponding python files.
 The default hyperparameters for the model training can be found in the /setup/training_params.yaml file and the scripts for visualization of the results can be found in the **visualization** directory.
 The model checkpoints are available under the **model_checkpoints** directory.